 First Things First: 9 Times Out of 10 Internet Defamation Is Not Slander

 Before we get into the concept of search engine defamation, we need to clarify the difference between slander and libel.
 By definition, a written comment on a website cannot be “slanderous.”
 Libelous?
 Yes.
 Slanderous?
 No. Why?
 Because slander is spoken defamation and libel is written defamation.
-Now, if someone posts a video online, and in it they speak a false statement of fact, then that would be considered slanderous.
+Now, if someone posts a video which includes a false statement of fact, slander would be the correct terminology.

 When Non-Sentient Beings Defame, Who Pays?

 Take for example the auto-complete functionality on search engines like Google.
-Once you start typing, it starts suggesting options – and oftentimes those options are not exactly flattering.
-As a result, people have started suing the company for defamation over the suggestions their auto-complete algorithm offers up.
-And unfortunately for the search engine, these auto-complete defamation claimants seem to be winning.
+Once you start typing, it starts suggesting options – and sometimes, those options aren’t exactly flattering.
+As a result, people have begun suing over the auto-complete suggestions that algorithms offer up.

-Several Search Engine Defamation Lawsuits Are Being Heard By Courts Around The World – Google Figures In All
+Search Engine Defamation Lawsuits Around The World – Google Figures In All

-In Japan, a man who may or may not have a criminal past is suing Google for auto-complete defamation.
-When his name is searched, words associated with criminal happenings appear.
-He’s arguing that this has prevented him from finding work, and therefore he’s suing for defamation.
+In Japan, a man who may or may not have a past sued Google for auto-complete defamation.
+When someone searches his name, words associated with criminal happenings appear.
+He’s arguing that this has prevented him from finding work, so he is suing for defamation.

-A German politician’s wife, Bettina Wulff, is also suing Google for auto-complete defamation, over suggestions that pop up under her name having to do with prostitution and other illicit things.
+A German politician’s wife, Bettina Wulff, also sued Google for auto-complete defamation, over a prurient pop-up associated with her name in search results.

-Are you looking for an online libel attorney?
-If you answered “yes” to that question, contact the Kelly / Warner law firm.
-We have a dedicated Internet defamation legal team, are an AV-rated firm, and have successfully helped many businesses and individuals with their defamation legal needs.
+Are you looking for an Internet defamation law attorney?
+Contact Kelly / Warner.
+We have a dedicated libel team, of AV-rated lawyers, that has successfully navigated businesses and individuals through challenging defamation mazes.
 Get in touch today.